Microscopic parameters of a type-II superconductor measured by small-angle neutron scattering

-The micro-whirls represent long solenoids of radius $r_i$ very tightly "wound`` around the $H$-lines (a longitudinal distance between the neighboring current loops equals $2e^2/mc^2\approx 5\cdot 10^{-13}$ cm, about tripled diameter of the proton).
-Consequently, micro-whirls do not interact, which complies with the requirement of thermodynamics.
+The micro-whirls represent long solenoids of radius $r_i$ very tightly "wound`` around the H-lines (a longitudinal distance between the neighboring current loops equals $2e^2/mc^2\approx 5\cdot 10^{-13}$ cm, about tripled diameter of the proton).
+Consequently, micro-whirls do not interact with each other, which complies with requirement of thermodynamics.
 On the other hand, in the case of inhomogeneous magnetization, the FLs pass through the sample via normally conducting holes in the network of superconducting micro-whirls.
-Herewith geometry of the FLs in type-II superconductors reproduces the geometry of the original micro-whirls' structure.
+Herewith geometry of the FLs in type-II superconductors reproduces the geometry of the original micro-whirls' structure, which also follows from thermodynamics.
 The cross-section of the equilibrium structure of the FLs and a zoomed area with one FL are depicted in Fig\,1.
+To appreciate the degree of FL ordering, we note that number density of FLs is of the order of $10^8$ mm$^{-2}$.

 The radius of the orbital motion of paired electrons $R_0$, more specifically, its rms projection onto the transverse to $\textbf{H}$ plane $R_\perp=R_0\sqrt{2/3}$, and the rms radius of the field-induced currents $r_i$ are key microscopic parameters controlling properties of superconductors in a state of thermodynamic equilibrium.
 In particular, if $r_i>R_\perp$, then the superconductor is of type II and vice versa \cite{Note on IMS}.
 At the same time, the ratio $r_i/R_\perp\equiv\aleph$ is a constant of material depending on its purity.
 One can show that in type-II materials $\aleph=H_{c2}/H_c$, where $H_c$ is the thermodynamic critical field.

-A detailed description of the outlined micro-whirls model (MWM) with all necessary references is available in \cite{VK_book}, a shorter version can be found in \cite{Encyclopedia}.
+The outlined micro-whirls model (MWM) is presented in detail in \cite{VK_book}; its shortened version is available in \cite{Encyclopedia}.
+The original account of the MWM and experimental data that triggered its development are published in \cite{VK_JSNM}.
+The MWM is based on the Bohr–Sommerfeld quantization condition applied to Cooper pairs; it is free of postulates and adjustable parameters.
+The MWM describes all known properties of superconductors and predicts some not yet known effects.
+The idea of micro-whirls in superconductors was first put forward by Hall \cite{Hall}. \textbf{Experimental}